standrewsdigital/digital-pattern-library/SETUP.md

 ### 4. Reinstall npm to your DPL directory.

-Run `npm install` using git bash or the command line.
-Note: Node.js have changed the file structure so all dependencies will be installed as normal folders instead of nesting the folders.
+Run `npm install` using Git Bash or the command line.

 ### 5. Verify it works.

-Build out the updated files using `grunt` to verify that it all works.

-## Conclusion

-You should now be all configured to start work on the pattern library.
-You should now read [CONTRIBUTING.md](CONTRIBUTING.md) for some general guidelines and principles of development.
+Run `grunt` and if it building the DPL you win!